accordproject/techdocs/website/versioned_docs/version-0.12/spec-packaging.md

 }
 ```

 The name property must consist of [a-z][A-Z][.].
-It is strongly recommended that the name be prefixed with the domain name of the author of the smart clause, to minimise naming collisions.
+It is strongly recommended that the name be prefixed with the domain name of the author of the clause template, to minimise naming collisions.
 The version property must be a semantic version of the form major.minor.micro [0-9].[0-9].[0.9].
 Note that this data format ensures that a Template can be published to the npm package manager for either global or private (enterprise-wide) distribution.

 The `accordproject` property of a template specifies the following metadata:
 - `template`: must either be `clause` for a clause template or `contract` for a contract templates